MekusB/MekusB/README.md

 - 👋 Hi, I’m @MekusB
 - 👀 I’m interested in Cloud Engineering
-- 🌱 I’m currently learning Cloud Devops and cloud security.
+- 🌱 I’m currently learning Cloud & Devops.
 - 💞️ I’m looking to collaborate on Cloud and Devops
 - 📫 How to reach me Mekus.go.e@gmail.com